pransil/Alexa-myColorsTutorial/README.md

 If things don't work or are confusing, comment on github and I will try to update and improve.

 There are two main phases here.
-First, I setup a Lambda function to service my app.
+First, in steps 1 - 21, I setup a Lambda function to service my app.
+Steps 22 - 39 are setting up the Alexa Skill that uses the Lambda function.

 1. Setup an aws developer account if you don't have one
 2. Go to console.aws.amazon.com/lamda
 3. Use button "Create a Lambda function"